LOADING ...

 Bắt đầu làm bài nào

-Birmingham, 1974, occurred a bloody murder
+Birmingham, 1974, there occurred a murder

 Within hours the British State found the first available scapegoats--